github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 Using indirect build tracing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the CodeQL CLI autobuilders for compiled languages do not work with your CI workflow and you cannot specify
-build commands, you can use indirect build tracing to create a CodeQL database.
+If the CodeQL CLI autobuilders for compiled languages do not work with your CI workflow and you cannot wrap invocations of build commands with ``codeql database trace-command``, you can use indirect build tracing to create a CodeQL database.
 To use indirect build tracing, your CI system must be able to set custom environment variables for each build action.

 CodeQL databases are created with indirect build tracing when you run the following command from the checkout root of your project: